 Backlog is the accumulation of all orders for which revenues have not been recognized and are still considered valid.
 Backlog also includes a small portion of billed service contracts that are included in deferred revenue.
-Our total backlog at December 30, 2016 was \$223.8 million, a decrease of 9.9% from the backlog of \$248.4 million at September 30, 2016, which was primarily due to the timing of annual orders from customers.
+Our total backlog at March 31, 2017 was \$219.8 million, a decrease of 11.5% from the backlog of \$248.4 million at September 30, 2016, which was primarily due to several of our customers providing quarterly orders rather than annual orders.